-Lynne Garvey-Hodge serves on the Town of Clifton Historic Preservation Committee, which she initiated; serves as chair of the Clifton Betterment Association's Clifton Oral History Project; and chaired the Clifton Community Woman's Club Spring Homes Tour in 2011.
-Her new historic home on Blue Dan Lane will also be on the 2012 Clifton Community Woman's Club Homes Tour.
+Lynne Garvey-Hodge serves on the Town of Clifton Historic Preservation Committee, which she initiated; serves as chair of the Clifton Betterment Association's Clifton Oral History Project; and chaired the Clifton Community Woman's Club Spring Homes Tour in 2011 and her historic 1890's home on Blue Dan Lane was on the 2012 tour.

 Lynne Garvey-Hodge and Mary Lipsey co-founded the non-profit Fairfax County Cemetery Preservation Association, Inc., whose goal is to preserve and protect family cemeteries in Fairfax County.
 Both are officers.

-Elise Murray and Mayo Stuntz serve on the Board of Directors of the Historical Society of Fairfax County.
+Elise Murray joined the board of the Friends of the Virginia Room in 2012, serves as vice president, and continues to serve on the Board of Directors of the Historical Society of Fairfax County.

 As the Archaeologist Representative on the Commission, Barbara Naef continued to meet regularly with the Park Authority Cultural Resource Management and Protection (CRMP) Section Manager, to keep advised and updated on the various activities and projects involving the countywide archaeology programs that are managed through CRMP.

-The volunteer assignment to coordinate the Park Authority Resource Management Division's American Association of Museums (AAM) accreditation self-study that Barbara Naef accepted in 2009 continued through 2011.
-In September 2010, she received the Resource Management Division Volunteer Excellence Award for her work on accreditation.
+The volunteer assignment to coordinate the Park Authority Resource Management Division's American Association of Museums (AAM) accreditation self-study that Barbara Naef accepted in 2009 continued through 2013 with Barbara now a member of the full staff committee.

 Naomi Zeavin serves on the board of directors of the Capitol Hill Civil War Roundtable.